kcri-tz/sans/README.md

 ## Requirements

-From the given genomes, a **colored de-Bruijn graph** is built to efficiently extract common subsequences.
+From the given genomes, a **colored de Bruijn graph** is built to efficiently extract common subsequences.
 To this end, SANS uses the API of [Bifrost](https://github.com/pmelsted/bifrost).
 Apart from the requirements of Bifrost (c++ and cmake), there are no further strict dependencies.

 * To convert the output into NEXUS format, the provided script requires Phython 3.